drerickromero/drerickromero_website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Develop nanofabrication processes for clients
+        * Develop a comprehensive range of nano-and micro-manufacturing processes for on-chip devices.
-        * Characterize and test....
+        * Routinely trained clients on the use of sophisticated instruments and procedures, while maintaining occupational health and safety (OHS).
+        * Procured, installed, managed and serviced advanced scientific equipment for precision engineering under strict facility requirements.
+        * Managed procurement of high-precision instruments with value of near a million dollars.
+        * Establish regular communication with manufacturers, clients and distributors of instruments and consumables.

   - title: Chief Investigator